-Module learning outcomes Module assessment criteria Woddie learning odicomes Wodule assessment criteria The learner will be able to: The learner will be competent if he or she is able to: explain the term "insolvency" and the other basic concepts pertaining to the law of insolvency.
-1.1 explain the meaning of the term "insolvency" 1.2 define the purpose of insolvency law 1.3 describe the purpose of a sequestration order 1.4 know and apply the meaning of the concepts "estate" and "debtor" 1.5 identify which courts have jurisdiction in respect of insolvency proceedings 1.6 briefly describe the role of the Master 2. differentiate between "voluntary surrender" and "compulsory sequestration" and to discuss and apply the aforementioned concepts 1.1 explain the meaning of the term "insolvency" 1.2 define the purpose of insolvency law 1.3 describe the purpose of a sequestration order 1.4 know and apply the meaning of the concepts "estate and "debtor" 1.5 identify which courts have jurisdiction in respect of insolvency proceedings
+1 Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: explain the term "insolvency" and the other basic concepts pertaining to the law of insolvency.
+1.1 explain the meaning of the term "insolvency" 1.2 define the purpose of insolvency law 1.3 describe the purpose of a sequestration order 1.4 know and apply the meaning of the concepts "estate" and "debtor" 1.5 identify which courts have jurisdiction in respect of insolvency proceedings 1.6 briefly describe the role of the Master 2. differentiate between "voluntary surrender" and "compulsory sequestration" and to discuss and apply the aforementioned concepts 2.1 explain the difference between "voluntary surrender" and "compulsory sequestration" 2.2 identify the statutory requirements and formalities in regard to compulsory and voluntary sequestration applications 2.3 in relation to voluntary surrender: define the term "voluntary surrender" descuss and apply the formal requirements for voluntary surrender discuss the preliminary formalities for an application of this nature list and describe the effect of a "notice of surrender" give a broad outline of the process for an application for voluntary surrender discuss the content of the affidavit deposed to in support of an application for voluntary surrender briefly describe the concepts "discretion of the Court". "costs of surrender" and "setting aside of a sequestration order" 2.4 in relation to compulsory sequestration: define the term "compulsory sequestration" discuss and apply the formal requirements for compulsory sequestration, with particular emphasis on: when it can be applied for the concept of a "liquidated claim" the various ways in which a debtor can commit an act of insolvency the concept of "advantage to creditors" discuss the term "friendly sequestration" give a broad outline of the process for an application for compulsory sequestration briefly describe the concepts "discretion of the Court", "costs of the proceedings", "vexatious proceedings" and "setting aside of a compulsory sequestration order"